 The general classification battle will then heat up again, too, as the peloton hits the Alps on Thursday, with a 208km stage over the Col d'Izoard and the Col du Galibier, followed by an uphill finish in Tignes on Friday and a 130km stage packed with high-altitude ascents on Saturday, before the riders can finally breathe a sigh of relief on the parade into Paris on Sunday.

-As the race kicks things up another notch this weekend with stage 14 and 15, you won't want to miss a moment more of the 2019 Tour de France.
+As the race reaches its climax, you won't want to miss a moment more of the 2019 Tour de France.
 Cyclingnews is here with all the information you need to watch the race from anywhere.

 How to watch the Tour de France live stream: North America

 The 2019 Tour de France is being shown live online in the US on the NBC Sports Gold app and web page ($54.99/year).
-The race will also be broadcast live daily on NBC Sports Network, which is available on most local cable and satellite packages.
-Phil Liggett and Bob Roll will call the action during the stage, while Christian Vande Velde and Chris Horner will join Paul Burmeister in the network's 'traveling studio' for analysis before and after each stage.
+The race is also being broadcast live daily on NBC Sports Network, which is available on most local cable and satellite packages.
+Phil Liggett and Bob Roll are calling the action during the stage, while Christian Vande Velde and Chris Horner join Paul Burmeister in the network's 'traveling studio' for analysis before and after each stage.

-In Canada, all stages will air live on Sportsnet with the international English commentary.
+In Canada, all stages air live on Sportsnet with the international English commentary.

 How to live stream the Tour de France from outside of your country

 Below we also have your viewing options in the UK and Australia.
 And of course there's the other official broadcasters like Eurosport and France-TV Sport.
 But if you're on holiday or out of your country for any other reason, you'll soon discover that your usual coverage is geo-restricted.
 You can get around this by getting access to them by simulating being back in your home country via a 'virtual private network', or VPN, for your laptop, tablet or mobile.